schr0841/cnn_project/README.md

 ResNet50, when its top layer is excluded, outputs a feature map with shape (7, 7, 2048) It is not designed to classify four classes of images.
 Adding custom layers to ResNet50 allows us to adapt the pretrained model to fit our specific needs (e.g., completing a four-class classification task, ensembling with the custom_cnn_model, and chaining with the custom_cnn_model).
 Furthermore, the added BatchNormalization and Dropout layers assist with regularizing the model, or improving its generalization on unseen data.
 At the same time, the custom Dense(256) layer reduces the dimensionality of the original ResNet50 model's output, making it more managable for the final output layer which outputs probabilities for each class.

-# Modifying the custom_cnn-mo for compatibility with the ResNet50-based model
+# Modifying the custom_cnn-model for compatibility with the ResNet50-based model

-As with the ResNet50-based model, which had to be customized for compatibility with the custom_cnn_model, the latter underwent significant adjustments to make it compatible with the ResNet50-based model.
+As with the ResNet50-based model, which had to be customized for compatibility with the custom_cnn_model, the latter underwent significant adjustments to make it compatible with the other submodel.

-Both the models were compiled with the Adam optimizer, and with the loss function set to sparse_categorical_crossentropy.
-Both were trained with x as the training_set dataset, with validation_data specified as the validation_set dataset, on 100 epochs, and with an EarlyStopping callback set to monitor 'val_accuracy' with a patience value of 20.

 While the custom_cnn_model was initially defined and trained using the Sequential API, this caused issues when it came to ensemble and chain the model with the ResNet50, which was defined using the Functional API to accommodate the ResNet50's greater complexity.
 As such, the custom_cnn_model was later defined, compiled, and trained with the Functional API.

 ![Screenshot 2024-09-08 172623](https://github.com/user-attachments/assets/413f10cf-3373-470b-9c26-c1feb2cc975d)

+Both the models were compiled with the Adam optimizer, and with the loss function set to sparse_categorical_crossentropy.
+Both were trained with x as the training_set dataset, with validation_data specified as the validation_set dataset, on 100 epochs, and with an EarlyStopping callback set to monitor 'val_accuracy' with a patience value of 20.

 # Ensembling Models